danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

 -- content        | Caprese Salad with Bay Leaves #9b1f
 -- content_vector | '9b1f':6 'bay':4 'capres':1 'leav':5 'salad':2
 ```

+The `content_vector` column contains the tokenized, normalized, and stemmed form of `content`.
+This is what PostgreSQL can now search directly, without recomputing it on every query.

 ## Performance After the Fix